Gardener847/PCEM-SCSS-Methodology/README.md

 .theme2 {	@include choose-theme(“theme2”);		}
 ```

-**NOTE**: The overrides must come before the default variables, so, when we dynamically use JavaScript to changes classes from theme1 to theme2, $color1..3 would point to the new values.
+**NOTE:**: The overrides must come before the default variables, so, when we dynamically use JavaScript to changes classes from theme1 to theme2, $color1..3 would point to the new values.
 Also, the default values wouldn’t be overridden until an element’s class is switched to another theme.
 Additionally, the theme class should reside in the uppermost parent dom node.

 # Pitfalls to Avoid